Sequential Network Design: Weighted Networks

+Furthermore, Lemma \ref{lem:sun2023} excludes a significant subset of weighted NSGs from optimality.
+Specifically, if a node $i$ has two links with strictly intermediate weights ($0<g_{ij}\left(t\right),g_{ik}\left(t \right)<1$), transferring weight from link $ik$ to link $ij$ increases payoff, even though $\mathbf{G}\left(t\right)$ is a weighted NSG.
+Consequently, in an optimal network, no node can maintain two weighted links with intermediate values.

-The first part of Proposition \ref{pro:weighted-KB2} echoes the main result in \cite{LI2023}, which establishes that the optimal complementary network should be weighted NSG given the designer's utility function is differentiable in nodes' equilibrium effort.
-Beyond the obvious extension to dynamic weighted network design, there are two additional differences.
-First, the assumption of differentiability for the designer's utility function is crucial in \cite{LI2023} since it relies on first order conditions.
-Our paper, on the other hand, relies on discrete (rather than marginal) weight reallocation operations.
-Therefore, the first part of \ref{pro:weighted-KB2} can be extended to any convex function in nodes' equilibrium efforts, for the designer's utility.
-Second, the weight-reallocation operation helps to exclude a subclass of weighted NSGs, which lays the foundation for the second part of the proposition.
+The first part of Proposition \ref{pro:weighted-KB2} aligns with the main finding in \cite{LI2023}, which showed that optimal complementary networks should be weighted NSGs when the planner's utility function is differentiable in nodes' equilibrium efforts.
+Our contribution extends this result to dynamic weighted network design while making two notable advances.
+First, our approach relies on discrete weight reallocation rather than marginal adjustments, eliminating the need for differentiability assumptions.
+This allows Proposition \ref{pro:weighted-KB2} to be extended to any convex function of nodes' equilibrium efforts.
+Second, our weight-reallocation operations exclude certain weighted NSGs from optimality, providing the foundation for the second part of the proposition.